Glaciohound/Chimera-ST/README.md

 It has achieved new SOTA performance on all 8 language pairs in MuST-C benchmark, by utilizing an external MT corpus.

-This repository is up to now a nightly version, and not fully tested on configurations other than the authors' working environment.
+This repository is up to now a nightly version, and is bug-prone because of code refactoring.
+Also it is not fully tested on configurations other than the authors' working environment yet.
 However, we encourage you to first have a look at the results and model codes to get a general impression of what this project is about.

 The code base is forked from FairSeq repository